FalsePhilosopher/badusb/README.md

-# Flipper zero community ducky payload repo
+# Flipper zero community badusb payload library
+The idea is to put all the fz friendly scripts in one place like the IRDB in one master library so we can all just git pull the updates.

 If you are looking for the resources these duckies use or for resources to build your own duckies head over to my [BadUSB-Playground](https://github.com/FalsePhilosopher/BadUSB-Playground) repo.<br>

 # Contributing